-The Rhino Well Water with UV uses specially formulated media (KDF 85 and catalytic carbon) to filter iron, hydrogen sulfide, bacteria, algae, scale, VOCs, and sulfur for improved purification as well as taste and odor.
-The UV bulb kills 99.99% of all viruses and bacteria that can live in untreated well water.
+The Rhino® Well Water with UV sterilizes 99.99% of all viruses and bacteria and 99% of cysts that can live in untreated well water.
 This well water filter lasts 500,000 gallons.
-Start Here>>

-The Rhino 1,000,000 Gallons uses KDF 55 and granular carbon.
-Granular active carbon (GAC) filtration is the most effective at removing chlorine, chloramines, VOCs, heavy metals. radon, as well as chemicals and other impurities.
+The Rhino® uses KDF 55 and granular carbon.
+Granular active carbon (GAC) filtration is the most effective at removing chlorine.
 This filter reduces 97% of chlorine for your whole home.
-This chlorine/chloramines filter lasts either 600,000 gallons or 1,000,000 gallons, depending on the model you choose.
-Start Here>>
+This chlorine filter lasts for 1,000,000 gallons.

 Some cities use chlorine in their water treatment systems, while others use chloramines.
 Not sure which you need to remove from your water?
 Contact an Aquasana water expert and they can help you.
-Start Here>>

-The OptimH2O Whole House Filter System uses a 0.5 micron-rated, ultra-dense carbon block.
+The OptimH2O® Whole House Filter System uses a 0.5 micron-rated, ultra-dense carbon block.
 Both catalytic carbon and activated carbon are combined in this first-of-its-kind filter certified to reduce more than 99% of lead and cysts, 98% of PFOA/PFOS, and additionally, tackles chlorine, and chloramines.
 This revolutionary system reduces more lead and PFOA/PFOS than any other whole house system available.
-The OptimH2O water filter is IAPMO certified to NSF standards to reduce contaminants no matter how your city water is treated.
+The OptimH2O® water filter is IAPMO certified to NSF standards to reduce contaminants no matter how your city water is treated.
 This whole home filter lasts 100,000 gallons.